-The conservation charity Tusk launches a London wide art installation 20th August 2018 to raise public awareness of the plight of the rhino, their conservation work and to raise vital funds for their projects.
+The conservation charity Tusk has launched a London wide art installation curated by Chris Westbrook, to raise public awareness of the plight of the rhino, their conservation work and to raise vital funds for their projects.

-Supported by an invited list of internationally respected and collected artists, including Marc Quinn, Gavin Turk, The Chapman Brothers, and Dave White amongst others, 21 specially decorated and embellished rhino sculptures will charge onto the streets of London on 20 August 2018.
+Supported by an invited list of internationally respected and collected artists, including Marc Quinn, Gavin Turk, The Chapman Brothers, Harland Miller and Dave White amongst others, 21 specially decorated and embellished rhino sculptures can be found on a trail around London.
 Each rhino is generously sponsored by a Tusk supporter or partner.

-The sculptures will be displayed at a selection of iconic London sites including Trafalgar Square, Covent Garden and Carnaby Street and will culminate with the celebration of World Rhino Day on 22 September 2018.
+The sculptures are displayed at a selection of iconic London sites including Trafalgar Square, Covent Garden and Carnaby Street and will culminate with the celebration of World Rhino Day on 22 September 2018.

 The trail is presented by ISPS Handa in partnership with Land Rover.

 Image requests for media may be made via here please kindly request permission.